-- a) Claims to possession / ownership / title to ship; - b) Questions arising between co-owners; - c) Claims in respect of mortgage / hypothec / charge on a ship; - d) Claims arising out of a contract of sale; - e) Claims for damages received by ship; - f) Claims for damage caused by ship; - g) Claims for loss of life / personal injury caused by ship; - h) Claims for loss of low damage to goods, including baggage, carried in a ship; - i) Claims arising out of agreement for carriage of goods / use or hire of ship; - j) Claims for salvage; - k) Claims for damage to environment by ship; - I) Claims relating to wrecks; - m) Claims for towage; - n) Claims for pilotage; - o) Claims for supplies / services rendered to ship; - p) Claims for construction / repair / conversion / equipping ship; - q) Claims for port / dock / harbour dues; - r) Claims by crew for wages / repatriation; - s) Claims for disbursements made; - t) Claims for commissions / brokerage / agency fees; - u) Claims arising out of general average act; - v) Claims arising out of bottomry; - w) Claims for forfeiture of ship; - x) Claims for insurance premia and - y) Claims for fees due to Registrar / tonnage dues.
+a) Claims to possession / ownership / title to ship; b) Questions arising between co-owners; c) Claims in respect of mortgage / hypothec / charge on a ship; d) Claims arising out of a contract of sale; e) Claims for damages received by ship; f) Claims for damage caused by ship; g) Claims for loss of life / personal injury caused by ship; h) Claims for loss or damage to goods, including baggage, carried in a ship; i) Claims arising out of agreement for carriage of goods / use or hire of ship; j) Claims for salvage; k) Claims for damage to environment by ship; l] Claims relating to wrecks; m) Claims for towage; n) Claims for pilotage; o) Claims for supplies / services rendered to ship; p) Claims for construction / repair / conversion / equipping ship; q) Claims for port / dock / harbour dues; r) Claims by crew for wages / repatriation; s) Claims for disbursements made; t) Claims for commissions / brokerage / agency fees; u) Claims arising out of general average act; v) Claims for fees due to the Registrar / tonnage dues

-6. Can you arrest a ship irrespective of her flag?
+6. Can you arrest a ship irrespectively of her flag?

 Yes.
-The only requirement is that the ship has a length exceeding 10 metres, and that the claim in respect of which the ship is arrested be no less than €7,000.
+The only requirement is that the ship has a length exceeding 10 metres, and that the claim in respect of which the ship be arrested be no less than €7,000.
 All matters relating to jurisdiction and ranking of creditors are subject to Maltese law as the lex fori.

-7. Can you arrest a ship irrespective of the debtor?
+7. Can you arrest a ship irrespectively of the debtor?

 With very few exceptions, there are no privileged debtors, so that a ship may be arrested irrespectively of who the debtor might be.
 The exceptions relate to ships of war, and ships wholly chartered in the service of the Government of Malta or employed in any postal service either by the Government of Malta or by any other Government.

 Of course as shall be seen later, the underlying personal liability of the debtor for the maritime claim concerned is an essential requisite for an action in rem following an arrest to succeed.